beng341/beng341.github.io/_news/2022-07-ijcai-paper.md

 related_posts: false
 ---

 Shiri Alouf-Heffetz and I have a long paper at IJCAI.
-Read it <a href='/publications/2022 - IJCAI how_should_we_vote.pdf'>here</a> and get in touch to chat about it!
+Read it <a href='/assets/pdf/Alouf-Heffetz et al. - 2022 - How Should We Vote A Comparison of Voting Systems.pdf'>here</a> and get in touch to chat about it!